MYAzrak/RadarSimulation/README.md

    - Change `json_directory` to your dataset's location in ML/CenterNet/main.py and run main.py.

 2. Train YOLO:
+   - Change the dataset path directory in `ppi_dataset.yaml` and run `train.py`.
+The training script will convert the JSON files into the format expected by YOLO, place them in the dataset directory, and train the model.

 ### 3. Run the Entire System